Controlling FDR in selecting group-level simultaneous signals from multiple data sources with application to the National Covid Collaborative Cohort data: Generalized Simultaneous Knockoff Method

+{ Intuitively, one might propose some naive methods to solve the mutual signal identification problem.
+For example, the \textit{intersection} strategy first selects signals specific to the individual datasets and then constructs the simultaneous signal set by taking the intersection of the signals selected from the multiple datasets.
+However, this method is not guaranteed to control the FDR \citep{katsevich2023filtering} (see an example in Figure \ref{fig:figure1}).
+Another strategy, the \textit{pooling} method aggregates data from the multiple datasets to construct a single dataset.
+This strategy has been used when data are homogeneous across the datasets \citep{kormaksson2021, sechidis2021biomarker}.
+However, datasets from multiple sites may face heterogeneous problems so the pooling might not be always meaningful; when the data types and dimensions of the (group level) variables from the multiple datasets are different, it is not possible to pool the datasets.
+Furthermore, the \textit{pooling} method also fails in controlling the FDR as defined in \eqref{eqn:fdr}.}

 Our proposed \textit{GS knockoff} framework can work with general regression models as long as the settings for the individual datasets satisfy the Fixed-X or Model-X knockoff assumptions \citep{barber2015, candes2018}.
 Therefore it can work with a large spectrum of models, from linear regression models with very weak assumptions on $\X$, to machine learning models with some knowledge of the $\X$ distribution.
-For the group settings, we only assume in for all the $K$ dataset there are $M$ groups, but we do not require the group sizes to be the same across the datasets.
+For the group settings, we only assume that for all the $K$ datasets there are $M$ groups, but we do not require the group sizes to be the same across the datasets.
 Also, we do not require $\cup_{m=1}^M G_{km}=[M]$ so that we can adjust for confounding variables in the models.
+For example, in some study to on concurrent medications using EHR data, demographic information is always adjusted, but we are not interested in testing their associations with the outcome.